About 'Map the Spider'

 Report purse-web sightings

 Please use the MapTheSpider app to report sightings of purse-webs.
 The app is simple to use, works offline (away from cell towers) and only asks for the minimum information necessary to validate your sightings.
-Each Observer can use the app to track and map their own sightings and the places they visited, and at the same time it organizes all of the reported data for the project.
+Each Observer can use the app to track their own sightings and the places they visited, and at the same time it organizes all of the reported data for the project.

 Can we see your spiders??

 Other kinds of webs are present in the same habitats, but unless the web is ONLY a tube of silk it is not a purse-web.
-Check the pictures here.
+Check the pictures on this site and online.
 Purse-webs look tubular and sock-like, and will 'give' a little when you touch them with a blade of grass, while non-web things like roots are rigid.
 'Tube-like' webs attached to silken sheets or platforms or a 3D trap in space are NOT made by purse-web spiders.
 For example, funnel-web spiders are common in the same places you find Atypids and make a sheet web that leads to a funnel with a hole, but those are not purse-webs.

 Questions about spiders or webs?